 Compliance is a bit of a buzzword, but it really covers the answer to any question that starts with the phrase “Is it legal for a nonprofit to do that?” or “Can my nonprofit do or say this?”.
-Today, I want to cover the three of the common compliance questions we hear, but of course, every situation is different, so if you’d like a legal opinion, please reach out to us and schedule time to talk with one of our seasoned nonprofit attorneys.
+Today, I want to cover the three of the common compliance questions we hear, but of course, every situation is different, so if you’re looking for an attorney to weigh in, please reach out to us.

 2. What is our Board of Directors liable for?
 How do we minimize risk?
 In terms of compliance, it’s important to understand what the board is legally obligated to do.
 There can be serious consequences for nonprofit boards who don’t perform these duties, including one case in which a board was held personally liable for $2.5 million.
 If you’re in need of some guidance on best practices for your nonprofit board, reach out.
 We aim to ensure that your board is running at its best so that your nonprofit can better pursue your mission.